GATB/gatb-core-tuto/snippets/README.md

 This directory contains snippet codes that are ONLY used when trail type is: TRAINING_TRAIL.

-This was setup on April 2017 for the IWBBIO GATB-Tutorial to setup a dedicated trail path.
+This was setup initially to be used during trainings at:

+* IWBBIO Conference, Granada, Spain, April 2017
+* IBC / University of Montpellier, France, June 2017